mitmath/18335/README.md

 This modified iteration, based on 3-term recurrence, is called the Lanczos iteration.
 Like Arnoldi, it is often used to compute extremal eigenvalues of A and it provides the foundation for analogues of GMRES based on short recurrences rather than explicit orthogonalization.
 A word of caution: short recurrences usually lead to a loss of orthogonality in floating point, so one typically needs to reorthogonalize the computed Lanczos vectors periodically.

-The Conjugate Gradient method (CG) is a particularly powerful analogue of GMRES for symmetric positive definite (SPD) matrices.
+The Conjugate Gradient method (CG) is a particularly powerful Krylov method for solving Ax = b when A is a symmetric positive definite (SPD) matrix.
 It relies on short recurrences for fast orthogonal updates of the residual, as well as A-orthogonal updates for special search directions.
 The sequence of residuals and search directions form, respectively, orthogonal and A-orthogonal bases for the nested Krylov subspaces K_n(A,b).
 Together, they provide A-optimal approximations to Ax=b from the Krylov subspace.

 **Further Reading:** L.N.T.
 Chapters 36 and 37.